Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Summary

 \section{Summary}

 In this paper, we have examined the disintegrating exoplanets Kepler-1520b and K2-22b in a new way in an attempt to place a better constraint on the maximum size of the exoplanets.
-We stacked our data so that every period of each planet was overlaid, ensuring that the transits were aligned properly.
-From there, we were able to slice this stacked lightcurve into increments of time that were one time and two times the frequency of Kepler observations.
-We took these time slices and made histograms of the data, calculated Rayleigh and joint Gaussian-Rayleigh curve fits, where the Gaussian component was fixed to the out-of-transit distribution, and saved a plot for each slice.
-We also compiled the maximum flux of each slice into a plot, as well as an average of every out-of-transit time slice, to which we fit a Gaussian curve.
+We cleaned, de-trended, and phase-folded the data.
+From there, we were able to slice this phase-folded lightcurve into increments of time that were one time and two times the frequency of Kepler observations.
+We took these time slices and made histograms of the data, calculated Rayleigh and joint Gaussian-Rayleigh curve fits, where the Gaussian component of the joint curve fit was fixed to the out-of-transit distribution, and saved a plot for each slice.
+The fixed Gaussian component was calculated by compiling all of the data from $Phase \lesssim -0.2$ and $Phase \gtrsim 0.2$ and fitting a Gaussian to the resulting histogram

-We looked at the maximum time series of each exoplanet in an attempt to put a new constraint on the maximum size of the planets for two different time slice sizes, and found hints of transit features for the 15 minute time slices.
-Even though both plots contained features characteristic of disintegrating exoplanets, neither produced a result on the maximum radius not already obtained by previous studies.

-Lastly, we used PyMC3 and Bayesian analysis to check the statistical significance of our results.
+Lastly, we used PyMC3 and Bayesian inference to fit the lightcurve flux distribution and check the statistical significance of our results.
 We modeled the transiting exoplanets with a joint Gaussian and Rayleigh distribution, studying the posterior distributions of the joint function after fitting it to our observed data.
-We noticed features characteristic to disintegrating exoplanets, but due to shortcomings in our model, were unable to put firm size limits on the underlying planets.
-Since the maximum of the Rayleigh distribution is greater than 1.0 during the in-transit phase, our results are dominated by forward scattering of dust, meaning that the transits may be only be grazing transits, or that forward scattering from dust in other parts of the orbit obscures the transit from the underlying planet.
-However, the increase of the width of the Rayleigh prior to the transit of K2-22b is a new result obtained via our method, indicating astrophysical variation, or a dust trail, preceding the transit.
-Therefore, we believe that future research is warranted with a new distribution modeling the astrophysical variation.
+We detect a transit-like dip in the dust-removed lightcurve of K2-22b of 0.14\% that corresponds to a radius of $2.4R_{\oplus}$, but were unable to detect a robust transit dip for Kepler-1520b.
+Since the maximum of the Rayleigh distribution is greater than 1.0 during the in-transit phase for Kepler-1520b, our results are dominated by forward scattering of dust, meaning that the transits may be only be grazing transits, or that forward scattering from dust in other parts of the orbit obscures the transit from the underlying planet.
+However, the increase of the widths of the Rayleigh functions prior to the transit of K2-22b is a new result obtained via our method, indicating astrophysical variation, or a dust trail, preceding the transit.
+Therefore, continued research may be warranted with a new distribution modeling the astrophysical variation.